-What is a linchpin, you may ask?
-Google Dictionary defines it this way: “a person or thing vital to an enterprise or organization.”
+“What is a linchpin?” you may ask.
+Google Dictionary defines it as “a person or thing vital to an enterprise or organization.”

-Obviously, both staff and customers notice when she’s not there, and she is missed when she is away.
+Obviously, staff and customers notice when she’s not there, and she is missed when she is away.

-How to identify the linchpin
+How to identify a linchpin

 Want to learn more about being a linchpin?
 Check these books out:

 Linchpin: Are You Indispensable? by Seth Godin

-- Purple Cow: Transform Your Business by Being Remarkable By Seth Godin
+Purple Cow: Transform Your Business by Being Remarkable by Seth Godin

-What else do you want to add to the list?
 Thanks for keeping the conversation going by sharing this post in your smart network.